Dialogflow is the natural language understanding platform of Google. You can use it to create omnichannel chatbots.

 Google Dialogflow Pricing

-Dialogflow has a Free Plan and paid plans that scale as you go, already starting at $1/month.
+Dialogflow chatbot pricing includes a Free Plan and paid plans that scale as you go, already starting at $1/month.

 Dialogflow ES Pricing